The true impact of pressure ulcers

 Quick Facts:

-Individuals with pressure ulcers have a 4.5-times greater risk of death than persons with the same risk factors but without pressure injuries.
+• Individuals with pressure ulcers have a 4.5-times greater risk of death than people with the same risk factors, but without pressure injuries

-Development of pressure ulcer increases a patient’s stay by 4-10 days
+• Developing a pressure ulcer increases a patient’s hospital course by an average of 4-10 days

-Complications associated with pressure ulcers include cellulitis, bone and joint infections, cancer, and sepsis.
+• Deadly complications associated with pressure ulcers include cellulitis, bone and joint infections, cancer, and sepsis

 Where they happen and who is at risk

-About 2.5 million people a year suffer from a pressure ulcer
+• About 2.5 million people develop a pressure ulcer every year

-Anyone who is confined to a bed or who sits in a chair or wheelchair for long periods of time is at risk.
+• Anyone who is immobile (confined to a bed or who sits in a chair or wheelchair for long periods of time) is at the highest risk

-The percent of patients at risk is increasing
+• The number of patients living with these risk factors is increasing

 Stages of pressure ulcers

-Stage 2: Partial-thickness skin loss of the epidermis and potentially the dermis.
-The ulcer looks like a shallow crater or blister.
+• Stage 2: Partial-thickness skin loss of the epidermis (shallow crater or blister)